MonicaOu/Topic-Modeling-and-Sentiment-Analysis-on-News-Headlines/README.md

 # Topic-Modeling-and-Sentiment-Analysis-on-News-Headlines

 ## Background
-This a public dataset found on [Kaggle](https://www.kaggle.com/therohk/million-headlines).
+This public dataset can be found on [Kaggle](https://www.kaggle.com/therohk/million-headlines).
 It contains data of news headlines published over a period of eighteen years.

 Below is the data description:
 - publish_date: Date of publishing for the article in yyyyMMdd format